JUDGMENT, REDEMPTION, AND THE FIRST RESURRECTION

 It can be seen that we either are in a cycle going downward, in that what we are and what we do interact to ensure our loss of inheritance or possibly our complete destruction in the Lake of Fire; or else we are in a cycle moving upward, in that what we are and do interact to ensure our achievement of eternal life.
-In this is fulfilled the saying that to those who have will be more be given and from those who have not will be taken away even that which they possess.
+In this is fulfilled the saying that “to those who have, will more be given; and from those who have not, will be taken away even that which they possess.”

 The rewards go to the conquerors, and the rewards make God’s conquerors even more capable of conquest.
 The sin and rebellion that increase in the sinner bring further judgment and death upon him.

-In the eighth chapter of the Book of Romans, Paul continues his discussion of the process of redemption.
+In Romans chapter 8, Paul continues his discussion of the process of redemption.
 In the earlier chapters of Romans, Paul had stressed that the works of the Law of Moses no longer are adequate for our justification (righteousness) now that God has given His Son as an atonement (forgiveness and reconciliation) for our sins.

 Let us examine how the Apostle Paul describes the progression from our present state of spiritual warfare to the climax, which is the redemption of our mortal body.